-It has been quite common in Asian countries which is why people within the areas where these mosquitoes are plentiful are encouraged to vaccinate against it.
-Pregnant women who get bitten by mosquitoes carrying the Japanese Encephalitis virus are at most risk, and deformities in their offspring can occur.
+It has been quite common in Asian countries which is why people within the areas where these mosquitos are plentiful are encouraged to vaccinate against it.
+Pregnant women who get bitten by mosquitos carrying the Japanese Encephalitis virus are at most risk, and deformities in their offspring can occur.

 Aside from the regular symptoms of fever, headache, and vomiting, there are neurologic symptoms seen in patients infected with this disease.
 Symptoms of the disease do not show early-onset; instead, they appear after 5 to 15 days.

 There is no known treatment procedure for Japanese Encephalitis.
 Supportive care is given for the other symptoms experienced by the patient.
 In the event that patients do survive after acute symptoms, at least 30% of these survivors permanently suffer from neurologic and psychiatric problems.
 Whereas fetuses affected while their mothers were sick with the disease die in utero, or moments after birth.

 Another disease quite dangerous for pregnant women, the Zika infection can cause microcephaly and severe brain defects to fetuses.
 Often times, pregnant women with Zika infection miscarry or give birth to stillborns.

 Some of the symptoms include:

 Symptoms may not be seen immediately but would take several days to weeks.
 For healthy individuals infected with the disease, they don’t get sick enough to be hospitalized, and they rarely die of Zika.
 It is only risky for pregnant women and their unborn children.